 Are there medical secretary jobs available in Texas?

-With 96,290 medical Secretaries, Texas has the highest level of employment in the U.S. and is home to one in five medical secretaries.
-Texas also has the second highest concentration, after Delaware, with 8.2 medical secretaries per 1000 jobs held.
+With 82,490 medical Secretaries, Texas has the second-highest level of employment in the U.S. and is home to one in five medical secretaries.
+Texas also

 It also holds the first, second, and seventh position for highest employment in a metropolitan area: Houston, Dallas, and Fort Worth.
 The Dallas-Plano-Irving, TX Metropolitan Division, has 19,800 medical secretaries representing 8.15 per 1000 jobs.
 This concentration is even higher in the Fort Worth-Arlington, TX Metropolitan Division, with 8.47 medical secretaries for every 1000 jobs held.